The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 😎 After Easter – beginning of June (shoulder season) – This is generally the best time to travel to Cancun, in my opinion, because the prices are at their lowest, there are fewer crowds, and the water starts getting warmer.

 ⛈ Mid-October – November (shoulder season) – This is another so-called shoulder season when the weather is the worst.
-The temperatures are at their highest, it’s most likely to rain, and even more risk of hurricane.
+The temperatures are at their highest, it’s most likely to rain, and the risk of a hurricane is even greater.
 But it can also be sunny and nice.

-The lower rates and fewer crowds make this season still an interesting time to travel to Cancun.
+The lower rates and fewer crowds make this season a still-interesting time to travel to Cancun.

 I will talk about Cancun Weather, events, and things to do for each month in specific posts.